mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Users who are familiar with Relational DataBase Management Systems (RDBMS)
 will find MongoDB has many similar concepts, but also is fundamentally
 different from any RDBMS.
-In and RDBMS the conceptual model of the data
+In an RDBMS the conceptual model of the data
 structure the system manages is a table (A "relation" in database theory
 is synonymous with "table".)
 That is, however, better thought of as an
 implementation detail for what the system is aiming to do.
 Computer science textbooks on database theory make heavy use of set theory
-at think of a database as an abstract set of "attribute" that define
+and treat a database as an abstract set of "attributes" that each define
-some property and have some relationship.
+some quantity of interest and have some relationship.
 Some kinds of data fit the
 tabular model well, but some do not fit the concept at all.
 Seismic data objects are a case in point;  traditional "header" attributes
-like those in SAC or SEGY map well into the RDBMS model well things like
+like those in SAC or SEGY map well into the RDBMS mode.
+On the other hand, it is well known that things like
 the sample data and response information are awkward, at best, to handle
 that way.
 If you are a user of a system like Antelope that uses CSS3.0
 you will know what I mean.
 The other fundamental weakness of the
 tabular model is handling the "null" problem.
 That is, if an attribute
-is optional the table has too define what defines a null value.
+is optional the table has to define what defines a null value.
 MongoDB suffers neither of those issues, but has its own "implementation
 details" that we will discuss later.

 A relation (table) indexes a given piece of data by row and column.
+Although a system like Antelope actually uses integers to efficiently
+access cells in a table, the normal abstraction is that both
+the columns (attributes) and rows (tuples) are defined by some
+index.
+Columns are always indexed by an "attribute name"
+that is a keyword associated with the concept that column of
+data define.
-aka key that defines the column index.
-The rows (tuples) have
+The rows (tuples) in any RDBMS have
-an implicit index defined by the "primary keys" of the relation.
+an index defined by the "primary keys" of the relation.
 (They sometimes have alternate keys, but that is a detail.)
 The primary key always has some indexing scheme to speed lookup
 by that key.
 One way to think of MongoDB's data model is to
 think of it a collection of binary blobs (a list) with one or more
 fast indexing methods that allow random retrieval of any of the
 things it stores by the index.
+It may be useful to think of
-It is like a relation with only
+a MongoDB collection as a relation with only 1 attribute per tuple,
-tuples and the tuples have no restrictions other than
-a requirement that they contain the
-indexing attribute.
-These open-ended tuples are called "documents".
-The contents of the documents are not, however, just a binary blob.
+which MongoDB calls a "document".
+That one attribute is itself
+a more complex data structure that maps into a python dictionary.
+That is in contrast to more traditional RDBMS tables where the
-The contents are REQUIRED to be indexable as key-value pairs
+cells are usually only allowed to be simple types
-(The same concept as a python dictionary discussed in the next section.).
+(i.e. string, integers, real numbers, or boolean values).
+The tuple-level indexing is also very different as any key(s) in the document can
+serve as an index.
+The more profound difference is that a "document"
+is infinitely more flexible than an RDBMS table.
+In an RDBMS table
+every cell needs an entry even if the value is Null.
+In MongoDB
+a "document" can contain anything that can be reduced to a
+name-value pair (the data structure of a python dictionary).
-The "value" associated with the key has no restriction, but
+The "value" associated with the key has few restriction, but
 the approach makes no sense unless the "value" can be translated into
 something that matches the concept that key is supposed to reference.
 For example, a seismic station "name" is a unique tag seismologists